PREDATION DETERRENTS

 (B) Vinegar: Some animals, including raccoons, skunks, cats, and dogs, can't stand the scent of vinegar wet or after it has dried.
 You can try deterring unwanted predators from the nest site by using white vinegar in a spray bottle and 'lightly' misting the area around the nest site when the soil is dry once a day.
 It is best to mist the nest site in the morning before the temperature reaches its maximum for the day or in the evening when the temperature decreases.

 Please remember when applying anything to the area where the nest is, although a few inches below the surface, these products could find their way into the ground and come in contact with the eggs.
 Be mindful of this and do not over-saturate the nest area; focus on the region 'around' the nest.
-Note: We spoke with a soil expert that said spraying vinegar as a fine mist is not an amount that would impact the soil.
+Note: We spoke with a soil expert who said spraying vinegar as a fine mist is not an amount that would impact the soil.
 Rain would drive it further into the ground, but again, it is not enough to cause any reason for concern.
-During the first ten days, we like to use this method in areas where turtle nests are especially susceptible to predators.
+During the first ten days, we use this method in areas where turtle nests are especially susceptible to predators.
 After ten days, if there have been no signs of predators and it has rained, we stop.
-We like this method and have found it to helpful getting nests past predators.
+We like this method and have found it to be helpful in getting nests past predators.

-(C) Rocks: If using (A) water or (B) vinegar is not proving enough to deter predators use rocks.
+(C) Rocks: If using (A) water or (B) vinegar is not proving enough to deter predators, use rocks.

 If your property is located in an area inhabited by many predators that would take an interest in turtle nests, put heavy rocks around the nest protector, as mentioned, and start that way.
 Remove the rocks after 21 days.

 (F) Cayenne Pepper: Some people sprinkle cayenne pepper around the nest site.
 We don't like this because it would irritate the predators.
 Although we want them to move on and leave the turtle nest alone, we do not want to cause other wildlife discomfort or undue stress.
-Although we do not like to use this method some people consider this an effective method for deterring predators and swear by it.
+Although we do not like to use this method, some people consider it an effective method for deterring predators and swear by it.

 (G) Critter Ritter: The scent of an active predator in the area is a deterrent to most prey animals.
 Predator urine is one of the best ways to frighten away unwanted small animals, including raccoons or skunks.
 You can purchase coyote urine, Tink's Tink's Coyote Most at Wal-Mart, Critter Ritter at Home Hardware, and Tink's Predators Mist at Canadian Tire.
 We used Critter Ritter sprinkled around nest sites and found this method to be hit-and-miss.
-Luck and rain contributed to a couple of nests not predated.
+Luck and rain contributed to a couple of nests that were not predated.
 Some people consider this product quite good.
-We tried it and have since moved on to other methods we consider more successful.
+We tried it and moved on to other methods we consider more successful.
 It is also pricey.

 Keep hope if you spot a predated turtle nest on your property.
-We recommend that you remove the scattered eggs shells lying on the ground from the immediate nest site (scatter them a distance away from the nest), fill in the exposed nest, and tidy the nest site where the predators dug; this will remove the visual cues.
+We recommend that you remove the scattered egg shells lying on the ground from the immediate nest site (scatter them a distance away), fill in the exposed nest, and tidy the nest site where the predators dug; this will remove the visual cues.
 The reason for doing this is that in the feeding frenzy, there is always the possibility that predators may have missed an egg or two.
 With the nest put back right, nature may find a way for those one or two eggs to survive and produce little turtles that will live long and fruitful lives.
 It is essential to know that predated nests are very sad, but they are not gone to waste as they play a role in sustaining other species.
 Nests destroyed by land development, other human activities, and weather patterns are nests gone to waste.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.